KhronosGroup/glTF-Asset-Generator/CODE_STYLE_GUIDE.md

 ## Cross-platform Compatibility
 Make build paths and other strings so that separators are platform neutral.
-+ Use `System.IO.Path.Combine` to create filepaths, instead of explicitly typing the path separators.
++ Use `System.IO.Path.Combine` to create file paths, instead of explicitly typing the path separators.
 + Don't use absolute paths.

 ## Identifier Names